Sybil Plumlee: Police career

-While Plumlee was working as a caseworker for the welfare department of Clackamas County, a woman police officer encouraged her to take a civil service test.
+While Plumlee was working as a caseworker for the welfare department of Clackamas County, a female police officer encouraged her to take a civil service test.
 She passed the test, and was selected from a pool of 300 applicants to fill the Portland Police Bureau's only open position.
 According to Louis Barker, his mother became a police officer "for the money" rather than to "make the world safe".
 The family needed her income: Paul, a World War II veteran, suffered from posttraumatic stress disorder and had difficulty holding steady jobs, and Plumlee was also contributing to the support of her aging mother.
 She served in the unit known as the Women's Protective Division from 1947 to 1967.
 Policewomen in that division did not work with male officers other than those assigned to the Juvenile Division, and did not wear uniforms.
 Their work focused on crimes like child abuse, domestic violence, and rape.

 Plumlee often responded to cases involving child abuse or abandonment.
 Records show that she also participated in undercover investigations, including an anti-homosexual campaign organized by Mayor of Portland Dorothy McCullough Lee.
 In 1949, the Women's Protective Division sent Plumlee and Edna Trout to Music Hall, which was known at the time for catering to gay men and lesbians, with the intention to "apprehend lesbians who might approach them and solicit attentions".
 Plumlee also helped educate women on how to avoid victimization.
 In a 1955 article by The Oregonian called "Pickpockets Beware", she was photographed illustrating how a woman might be susceptible to pickpocketing by opening her billfold in public.
 In 1957, the paper published a photograph of Plumlee and five other women at a shooting range, with the caption: "Feminine pistol team makes good showing in contest with all-male team from North precinct as interdivisional tournament gets under way".
 In 1959, two brothers were charged with disorderly conduct and destroying city property after tearing the speaker system from a police car occupied by Plumlee and another female officer.
 Plumlee also participated in civic events such as luncheons.
 At a 1964 Portland Yacht Club luncheon called "Women with the Badge", she told female attendees how they should protect themselves and their children.
 In 1967, she presented slides depicting dangers to women on urban streets to the Women's Council of the Portland Board of Realtors at the Hoyt Hotel.

 Plumlee later said of the unit: "In some ways, the old Women's Protective Division was archaic, but on balance we did a lot of good."
 She is recognized as a pioneer in the largely male-dominated law enforcement field.
 As of 2006, women doing police work in the United States were about 14 percent of the total number of police.